CNL-TN-2025-022 Technical Note

 Novel writing presents a unique cognitive challenge: maintaining coherent character voices, plot threads, thematic resonance, and factual consistency across 50,000-100,000 words written over months or years.
 Traditional approaches rely on the author's memory, supplemented by notes, outlines, and revision passes.
 These methods are vulnerable to consistency drift—the gradual accumulation of contradictions as the author's mental model of the story evolves during composition [1].

 The challenge intensifies for complex narratives involving multiple viewpoint characters, technical subject matter, and extended timelines.
-A story spanning deep geological time, quantum physics, and sixth-century Pictish archaeology demands not only creative vision but also accurate domain knowledge across disparate fields.
+A story spanning multiple temporal frames, specialized technical domains, and ensemble casts demands not only creative vision but also accurate domain knowledge and systematic tracking infrastructure.

 1.2 Cognitive Prosthesis and Extended Mind